-- Goal 4.2 Support the efficient use of water supplies - Goal 6.1.2 Promote water conservation deferred until time of final plat submission.
-As a result, the Final Plat will be required to attend Planning Commission and EPC Board of County Commissioner hearings.
+- Goal 4.2 Support the efficient use of water supplies - Goal 6.1.2 Promote water conservation

 Water conservation is achieved through the use of well water for all proposed lots.
 The common open space emphasizes water conservation by remaining native.
-No landscape areas are proposed.
-The sufficiency of findings for water quality and quantity is being
+No landscape areas are proposed